jimboca/ISYHelper/README.md

 # To Do

+## Document how to run as a service

-* Generate a complete list of python modules that need to be installed to use this.
+## Generate a complete list of python modules that need to be installed to use this.
 I think this is what is required?
 ```
 sudo apt-get install python-pip
 sudo pip install datetime